talemos/OCI_SRE_Bootcamp/README.md

-# OCI Load Balancer & Traffic Management Steering Policies
+# Load Balancer & Traffic Management Steering Policies
 This repository has practical use case for LB and Global Region Traffic Management Policies

 # IMPORTANT